 So what happened?
 Why the two occurrences?

-In the second scenario, shouldn’t it have been obvious to David that he was sinning?
-Apparently not.
+In the second scenario, shouldn’t it have been evident to David that he was sinning?
+Not.
 Sometimes we are not aware of how we hurt others.
-Let us ask the Lord to help us be sensitive enough to know when we hurt or fail others and have the courage to repent immediately when it is made known to us, especially when discharging our duties.
+Let us ask the Lord to help us be sensitive enough to know when we hurt or fail others and dare to repent once known to us, especially when discharging our duties.

-Stay blessed.
-To God be the glory.
+To God, be the glory!